SylvieCanongia/color-manager/README.md

 ## Overview

 A web tool for generating color palettes with light and dark variants, supporting HSL, RGB, and HEX formats.
-Features real-time preview, accessibility support, and CSS variables export.
+Features real-time preview, accessibility support, CSS variables export, and multilingual interface in 11 languages.
+Includes dynamic state management and a comprehensive user guide.

 ### Links